neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

 in-memory thus can't use any indices when read from (which happens during the recursive iterations).
 Also, each iteration of the CTE needs to join the hierarchy relation as well to work with the correct node variants.

-The idea to move this logic to the write side, could look like this:
+The idea to **move this logic to the write side**, could look like this:

  - we create a table called "..._subtree", which contains the whole subtree for each node variant
  - this table is basically a read-optimized, redundant store to optimize subtree lookups.